 Many organizations make the mistake of assuming that retention begins only after an individual has signed on to your ED team.
 In truth, successful retention starts at the initial recruiting stage.

-Essential to the process is to determine not only the kind of asset he or she would be to your ED, hospital, and community but also how much of an asset those entities would be to him or her.
+Essential to the process is to determine not only the kind of asset he or she would be to your ED, hospital, and community but also how much of an asset those entities would be to him or her:

 In today's employment climate, successful recruiting and retention are less about selling your hospital or ED than it is about listening carefully to the candidate’s particular desires and determining whether or not your facility and practice environment can comply.

-Therefore, in addition to understanding what makes each candidate tick, your recruiter’s ability to understand and communicate your hospital and ED’s culture and priorities are essential to making a good match with candidates.
+In addition to understanding what makes each candidate tick, your recruiter’s ability to understand and communicate your hospital and ED’s culture and priorities are essential to making a good match with candidates.
 Properly aligning the two before contracts are signed will reduce the risk of dissatisfaction or turnover in the future.

 Continue reading the series:

 - Part 2: The Role of the Medical Director in Physician Retention